-The American Economic Association’s Committee on the Status of Women in the Economic Profession (CSWEP) and the Social Science Research Council (SSRC) invite proposals to evaluate cost-effective and scalable interventions designed to increase the presence and success of women throughout the economics discipline.
-The CSWEP-SSRC Women in Economics Research Consortium will support research that tests, replicates, and scales interventions designed to increase women’s representation in economics, and will work with university, disciplinary, and departmental leaders to secure the implementation of effective interventions.
+The American Economic Association’s Committee on the Status of Women in the Economic Profession (CSWEP) and the Social Science Research Council (SSRC) invite proposals to evaluate cost-effective and scalable interventions designed to increase the presence and success of women throughout the economics and mathematics disciplines.
+The CSWEP-SSRC Women in Economics and Mathematics Research Consortium will support research that tests, replicates, and scales interventions designed to increase women’s representation in economics and mathematics, and will work with university, disciplinary, and departmental leaders to secure the implementation of effective interventions.

-Women are substantially underrepresented in the discipline of economics.
-Women receive approximately 55% of all undergraduate degrees in the United States.
-In 2020, women at doctoral institutions received only 34% of undergraduate degrees in economics, comprised only 36% of students entering doctoral degree programs in economics, and received only 35% of doctoral degrees in economics.
+Women receive approximately 55% of all undergraduate degrees in the United States, but are substantially underrepresented in the disciplines of economics and mathematics.
+In 2020, women at doctoral institutions received only 34% of undergraduate and only 35% of doctoral degrees in economics.
 Perhaps surprisingly, the underrepresentation of women in economics has improved little over the past twenty years.
-In 2001, these shares were 33%, 34%, and 31%, respectively.
+In 2001, these shares were 33% and 31%, respectively.
 In fact, in top ten economics departments, the share of women receiving economics PhDs has actually declined, from 27% in 2001 to only 24% in 2020.
 Women are more underrepresented in economics than in STEM fields on average.
 The only fields with a greater underrepresentation of women than economics are engineering and computer science (Levenstein 2020).

-We have little understanding of the determinants of women’s underrepresentation in economics classes, majors, graduate programs, and faculties, nor of the interventions that can effectively support increased numbers and success of women throughout the economics profession.
+We have relatively little understanding of the nature of the interventions that may increase the numbers and success of women as undergraduate and graduate economics and mathematics students, and as economics and mathematics faculty.
 A recent climate survey by the American Economic Association found that only 20% of women responded affirmatively to the statement, “I am satisfied with the overall climate in the field of economics,” as compared to 40% of men.
 48% of women reported being discriminated against or treated unfairly on the basis of sex, as opposed to 4% of men (AEA Professional Climate Survey: Final Report, September 15, 2019).
 Yet common interventions designed to reduce discriminatory actions, such as implicit bias and sexual harassment training, have had little success in changing behavior and, in some cases, may lead to backlash (Dover et al 2016, Forscher et al 2019).

-The underrepresentation of women as economics faculty, graduate students, and undergraduate students may have multiple contributing factors.
-The relative absence of women as role models, mentors, and peers may contribute to a perception that economics has little content of interest or relevance to women (Bayer et al 2019, Porter and Serra 2020, Shan 2022).
-The relative absence of women in the discipline may also contribute to an environment in which sexual harassment is more common while reporting of harassment is less common, and from which women who experience harassment are more likely to exit (Dahl and Knepper 2021, Adams-Prassl et al 2022, Batut et al 2022, Boudreau et al 2022, Folke and Rickne 2022).
-If information sharing occurs in part through same-gender networks, women in economics may have fewer opportunities to learn the “hidden curriculum” of success in the discipline (Ginther et al 2020, Ginther and Na 2021).
-Interventions that increase the frequency, duration, and quality of interactions between women in economics and women as peers, role models, advisors, and mentors may increase the numbers, persistence, and success of women in the discipline.
-Other interventions, including those that reduce the incidence of sexual harassment in the discipline, may also be effective at increasing the representation of women in economics.
+The underrepresentation of women as economics and mathematics faculty, graduate students, and undergraduate students may have multiple contributing factors.
+The relative absence of women as role models, mentors, and peers may contribute to a perception that economics and mathematics have little content of interest or relevance to women (Bayer et al 2019, Porter and Serra 2020, Shan 2022).
+The relative absence of women in these disciplines may also contribute to an environment in which sexual harassment is more common while reporting of harassment is less common, and from which women who experience harassment are more likely to exit (Dahl and Knepper 2021, Adams-Prassl et al 2022, Batut et al 2022, Boudreau et al 2022, Folke and Rickne 2022).
+If information sharing occurs in part through same-gender networks, women in economics and mathematics may have fewer opportunities to learn the “hidden curriculum” of success in the discipline (Ginther et al 2020, Ginther and Na 2021).
+Interventions that increase the frequency, duration, and quality of interactions between women in economics and mathematics and women as peers, role models, advisors, and mentors may increase the numbers, persistence, and success of women in these disciplines.
+Other interventions, including those that reduce the incidence of sexual harassment in these disciplines, may also be effective at increasing the representation of women in economics and mathematics.

 Porter and Serra (2020) randomly exposed 688 undergraduate students in introductory economics classes at Southern Methodist University in the Spring 2016 semester to classroom visits by successful women economics alumni, who gave 15-minute talks about the impact of studying economics on their career trajectories.
 Exposure increased the likelihood that a woman would major in economics by 8 percentage points over a baseline of 9%, nearly a 100% increase in the share of women economics majors.
 The likelihood that a woman would take an intermediate economics class the year following the introductory class also doubled, increasing by 11 percentage points over a baseline of 11%; likewise, the likelihood of taking another economics class at any time after the introductory class increased by 14 percentage points over a baseline of 18%.
 Male students’ choices were unaffected by the treatment.